sogou/workflow/docs/en/faq.md

 ### How do I know if the reply is successful?

-First of all, a successful reply means to successfully write data into the TCP buffer.
+First of all, a successful reply means successfully written data into the TCP buffer.
 If the reply packet is small and the client does not close the connection after timeout or due to other reasons, you can almost consider that the reply is successful.
 To view the reply results, you can set a callback for the server task.
 The status code and error code in the callback are the same as those of the client task, but the server task will not have DNS errors.

-### Can I omit the reply?
+### Can I cancel the reply?

 Yes.
 You can call the **noreply()** method of a server task at any time, and then the connection will be closed directly at the original reply time.

 ### What are the scheduling rules for computing tasks?

 For all computing tasks, including **WFGoTask**, you should specify a computing queue name when you create such tasks.
 The computing queue name is used to guide our internal scheduling strategy.
 First, as long as there are idle computing threads available, the task will be started in real time, and the computing queue name will not be used.
 When there are not enough computing threads for calling every task in real time, the tasks under the same queue name will be called in FIFO order, and the queues are treated equally.
 For example, if you start n tasks with queue name A consecutively, and then start n tasks with queue name B consecutively, then no matter how much CPU time each task takes, and no matter how many computing threads are required, the execution of these two queues tends to complete at the same time.
-This rule can be extended to any number of queues and any startup orders of these these queues.
+This rule can be extended to any number of queues and any startup orders of these queues.

-### Why is it not necessary to establish a connection before using Redis client?
+### Why there is not necessary to establish a connection before using Redis client?

 Let's take a look at the interface for creating a Redis client task first: